chevereto/installer/HTTP.md

 ![requirements](src/requirements.png)

-Kindly note that these are server requirements errors, you need to tweak/fix your server to meet these requirements.
+Kindly note that these are **server requirements errors**, you need to tweak/fix your server to meet these requirements.